magaboomchen/SelfAdaptiveMano/README.md

 * numa node support: numa cpu core and mem allocation
 * independent dpdk apps: set different --file-prefix for differenct vnfi
 * test chain deployment in one server
+* scalability: divide into server/client mode. distribute the vnfiAdder agent to different servers
+* Bugs: In addVNFI(), client.close() fails in the last line of code.
+I recommand store client in a dib, may be could save TCP connection time!

 NetworkController
 * P4 NF